-These resume reviewers accept large volumes of resumes for review, and the computer system (not a human being!) responds to jobseekers with auto-populated resume reviews.
+These resume reviewers accept large volumes of resumes for review, and the computer system (not a human!) responds to job seekers with auto-populated, template resume reviews.

-As you might have guessed, these free review sites provide:
+As you might have guessed, these free review sites provide job seekers with:

 - Generic and irrelevant resume writing tips

-- Content that’s not position, industry, or individual specific — or not specific enough
+- Advice that’s not job, industry, or individual specific — or not specific enough

 - Inaccurate recommendations

-As you might have guessed, the goal of these services is to MAKE SALES.
+As you might have guessed, the goal of these review services is to MAKE SALES.
+Plain and simple.

-If you tell a group of just 10 jobseekers that their resumes are inadequate, how many of those could you convert to clients?
+If you tell 10 job seekers that their resumes are inadequate, how many of those would convert to clients?
 These reviewers don’t need a high conversion rate … maybe a modest 1% does the trick.

-I can think of just one resume mill that uses the above “sales tactic” to secure clients and makes $5M in yearly revenue.
+One resume mill in particular that uses the above “sales tactic” to secure clients makes an eye-popping $5M in yearly revenue.

 Jobseekers, at times, are vulnerable, especially when they’ve been exposed to a longer-than-expected job search.

 Your best bet is to avoid resume review sites altogether because if they don’t get your money, they steal the confidence you have in your resume.

-A recent scam we’ve learned about came from a professional who applied for a contract (independent 1099) job through Indeed.com.
+A recent scam we’ve learned about came from a fellow resume writer who applied for a contract writing (independent 1099) job through Indeed.com.
 At first glance, the writing gig looked legit.

-The hiring firm asked the contractor for a copy of his driver’s license, early on in the relationship.
+The hiring firm however asked the writer for a copy of her driver’s license, early on in the relationship.
 Too early, actually.

-For a position where he would be an employee, yes, the hiring company would need a copy of the person’s driver’s license to further advance a background check on the new employee.
+For a job where she would be an employee, yes, the hiring company would need a copy of the job seeker’s driver’s license to process the background check on the new employee.

-However, for a contract position, there’s no valid reason IMHO for needing a copy of a driver’s license.
+However, for a contract job, there’s no valid reason IMHO for needing a copy of a driver’s license.